Regeneration (1997 film): Plot

-The film starts with Siegfried Sassoon's open letter (Finished with the War: A Soldier's Declaration) dated July 1917, inveighing "against the political errors and insincerities for which the fighting men are being sacrificed".
-The letter has been published in The Times and received much attention because Sassoon is considered a hero for (perhaps suicidally rash) acts of valour; and has received the Military Cross, which Sassoon throws away.
+The film starts with Siegfried Sassoon's open letter of July 1917, Finished with the War: A Soldier's Declaration, inveighing "against the political errors and insincerities for which the fighting men are being sacrificed".
+The letter has been published in The Times and received much attention because Sassoon is considered a hero for acts of valour — that are perhaps suicidally rash — and has received the Military Cross, which later Sassoon throws away.
 With the string-pulling and guidance of Robert Graves, a fellow poet and friend, the army sends Sassoon to Craiglockhart War Hospital, a psychiatric facility, rather than court-martialling him.
-There, Sassoon meets Dr. William Rivers, a Freudian psychiatrist who encourages his patients to express their war memories as therapy.
+There, Sassoon meets Dr William Rivers, a Freudian psychiatrist who encourages his patients to express their war memories as therapy.

-There is no clear main character, but a focus on several: Billy Prior, Siegfried Sassoon and Rivers.
-A secondary character, Wilfred Owen, is linked to Sassoon's storyline.
+The film does not concentrate on any single main character and their story-line, but a follows the interweaving of several: Dr Rivers and his patients Siegfried Sassoon and Billy Prior.
+Wilfred Owen, appearing as a secondary character, is linked to Sassoon's story-line.